Chapter 3 - Children Born in the United States to Accredited Diplomats

 Official confirmation of the diplomatic classification and occupational title of the applicant’s parent(s) at the time of the applicant’s birth.

-A decision on registration of foreign nationals born in the United States in diplomatic status does not involve any consideration of admissibility or discretion.
-If the foreign national meets all eligibility requirements, an officer must approve the application.
+A decision on registration of those born in the United States in diplomatic status does not involve any consideration of admissibility or discretion.
+If the applicant meets all eligibility requirements, an officer must approve the application.
 USCIS may require the applicant to appear in person for an interview, if needed.

 If approved, USCIS assigns the following code of admission: